accodeing/fortnox-api/README.md

 The gem only supports the latest API version, version 3, so base URL should be set to `FORTNOX_API_BASE_URL=https://api.fortnox.se/3/` .
 Note that Fortnox requires `https`!

-### Multiple Access Tokens
+### Multiple AccessTokens

 Fortnox uses quite low [API rate limits](https://developer.fortnox.se/blog/important-implementation-of-rate-limits/).
-The limit is for each Access Token, and according to Fortnox you can use as many Tokens as you like to get around this problem.
-This gem supports multiple Access Tokens automatically.
-Just separate them with a comma: `FORTNOX_API_ACCESS_TOKEN=a78d35hc-j5b1-ga1b-a1h6-h72n74fj5327,s2b45f67-dh5d-3g5s-2dj5-dku6gn26sh62` and the gem will automatically rotate between these Access Tokens.
+The limit is for each access token, and according to Fortnox you can use as many tokens as you like to get around this problem.
+This gem supports multiple access tokens automatically.
+Just separate them with a comma: `FORTNOX_API_ACCESS_TOKEN=a78d35hc-j5b1-ga1b-a1h6-h72n74fj5327,s2b45f67-dh5d-3g5s-2dj5-dku6gn26sh62` and the gem will automatically rotate between these tokens.
 In theory you can declare as many as you like.
+Remember that you will need one authorization code for each token!
+See Getting an AccessToken above.

 # Usage
 ## Repositories